 Do – Be Honest With Your Employees

-When a crisis situation arises, employers would do well to honestly communicate the situation to its employees in a clear and effective manner instead of trying to cover it up.
+When a crisis arises, employers would do well to honestly communicate the situation to their employees clearly and effectively instead of trying to cover it up.
 Employees want to be trusted by their supervisors and managers and often feel like they should be privy to the details of an organizational crisis especially if it could end up directly affecting them.
-When it’s clear that the organization trusts its employees by being honest especially in crisis situations, employees often pay that trust back which translates to performing their work at a higher level.
+When it’s clear that the organization trusts its employees by being honest especially in crises, employees often pay that trust back which translates to performing their work at a higher level.

 Don’t – Leave Details Vague and Let Employees Speculate